Applying to the MSW Program

 Candidates applying to all MSW Programs must complete the Graduate School application in addition to the MSW Program application.

-The application deadline for Graduate School admission for candidates of all programs
+The application deadline for Graduate School admission for candidates of the Advanced

-Advanced Standing Program, or Online Advanced Standing Program application deadline is January 15th.
+Standing MSW Program and the Online Advanced Standing MSW Program is January 15.

 - MSW Program Application